 Indigenous engagement

-To support the National Strategy, Environment and Climate Change Canada (ECCC) is expanding its efforts to engage First Nations, Inuit, and Métis peoples across Canada on environmental justice and racism.
+To support the National Strategy Respecting Environmental Racism and Environmental Justice (the Strategy), Environment and Climate Change Canada (ECCC) has expanded its efforts to engage First Nations, Inuit, and Métis peoples across Canada on environmental justice and racism.

-Early Indigenous engagement on policy development for the National Strategy has mostly been topic-specific.
+Early Indigenous engagement on policy development for the Strategy has mostly been topic specific.
 This includes community-level discussions and conversations with infrastructure-focused groups, along with some general engagement.

 Engagement overview

-Engagement with First Nations, Inuit, and Métis peoples is helping shape a National Strategy on environmental justice and racism.
+Engagement with First Nations, Inuit, and Métis peoples helped shape a Strategy on environmental justice and racism.
 The Strategy is guided by three key objectives that reflect Indigenous knowledge, lived realities, and rights.

 These objectives include:

 Initial engagement is not formal consultation.
-It’s meant to help shape how the Government will meaningfully consult First Nations, Inuit, and Métis peoples on the Strategy.
+It aimed to help inform policy development and drafting of the Strategy.

 Aamjiwnaang First Nation (AAFN)-ECCC Joint Committee on Environmental Justice